What Is Your Skin Type?

 What is Normal Skin?

-Normal skin has balanced sebum production, it is neither too oily nor too dry.
+The sebum, or the oil naturally produced by the skin’s sebaceous glands, is balanced, neither too oily nor too dry.
 It also has good blood circulation.

 Characteristics of Normal Skin